 The Writing Resource Centre

 You can get advice on researching, drafting and developing your college assignments and laboratory reports at the Writing Resource Centre.
-Opening hours are: Wednesday 2-6pm, Thursday 2-6pm and Friday 10-2pm in Room 1.08 Oriel House (at the top of Westland Row).
+For more information please contact the main TAP office.

 The Maths Help Room